-DigiPen Academy Homeschool is a flexible and comprehensive academic partner.
+DigiPen Academy Homeschool is a flexible academic partner.

 Every family has personal goals that shape their educational journey.
 DigiPen Academy was built for homeschool families looking for an educational experience to satisfy their expectations for both academic rigor and personal engagement.
-We also support families that have found that public school isn’t the right fit for them either.
+We also support families that have found that public school isn’t the right fit.

-In addition to offering core general education courses in math, reading, writing, and science, DigiPen Homeschool Academy offers a wide variety of elective courses in debate, theater, video game programming, art and animation, game design, engineering, and music and sound.
+In addition to offering core general education courses in math, reading, writing, and science, DigiPen Homeschool Academy offers a rotating variety of elective courses including debate, theater, video game programming, art and animation, game design, engineering, and music and sound.

 Let us help enroll your student in the right courses.

 We celebrate the individuality of our students.
 Using age ranges as guidelines, we strive to place students in classes according to their current knowledge and interests.
 Our coordinators can help you place your student in the appropriate class.
 If a course has prerequisites, DigiPen will assess your child’s knowledge and ability in order to recommend the best placement.
 Our teachers are trained to meet each student where they are at.
 We access the students on the first day of class and plan individual goals for each student.

 Families may choose to take as few or as many courses as needed to meet their student’s learning goals.
 Core academics are taught in 80-minute periods, twice per week plus one lab day.
 Elective courses are taught using extended 2.5-hour blocks to provide teachers adequate time to present the course concepts and allow for meaningful time for students to work on exercises and projects continuously.
 This approach provides the teacher with direct evidence of a given student’s understanding and competency, which in turn allows the teacher to truly meet students where they are.
 As students continue to grow individually, teachers can add needed challenges or provide that individual support some students need to get to that next level.

 Explorers Homeschool Program